Skip to content

-Recognizing and Addressing An Underrated Veteran Disability
+Recognizing and Addressing an Underrated Veteran Disability

 Military Sexual Trauma (MST) is sexual harassment and or sexual assault experienced by a military service member.
 It is much more widespread and common than reported and is devastating and often disabling for those who experience it.

-#1 – How is Military Sexual Trauma defined?
+Military Sexual Trauma Defined

 Military sexual trauma (MST) is a subset of personal trauma and refers to sexual harassment, sexual assault, or rape that occurs in a military setting or during military service.
 That would include any sexual activity that a veteran is involved with against his or her will.